Sundial: Horizontal sundials

 Many ornamental sundials are designed to be used at 45 degrees north.
 Some mass-produced garden sundials fail to correctly calculate the hourlines and so can never be corrected.
 A local standard time zone is nominally 15 degrees wide, but may be modified to follow geographic or political boundaries.
 A sundial can be rotated around its style (which must remain pointed at the celestial pole) to adjust to the local time zone.
-In most cases, a rotation in the range of 7.5 degrees east to 23 degrees west suffices.
+In most cases, a rotation in the range of 7.5° east to 23° west suffices.
 This will introduce error in sundials that do not have equal hour angles.
 To correct for daylight saving time, a face needs two sets of numerals or a correction table.
 An informal standard is to have numerals in hot colors for summer, and in cool colors for winter.
 Since the hour angles are not evenly spaced, the equation of time corrections cannot be made via rotating the dial plate about the gnomon axis.
 These types of dials usually have an equation of time correction tabulation engraved on their pedestals or close by.
 Horizontal dials are commonly seen in gardens, churchyards and in public areas.